-Just before Christmas, an honest politician, a generous lawyer and Santa Claus were riding in the elevator of a very posh hotel.
+Just before Christmas, an honest politician, a generous lawyer and Santa Claus were riding in a very posh hotel elevator.
 Just before the doors opened they all noticed a $20 bill lying on the floor.
 Which one picked it up?

 Santa of course, because the other two don’t exist!

-There were two (pc joke victims) who went deep into the frozen woods searching for a Christmas tree… After hours of subzero temperatures and a few close calls with hungry wolves, one (pc joke victim) turned to the other and said, “I’m chopping down the next tree I see.
+Two (pc joke victims) went deep into the frozen woods searching for a Christmas tree… After hours of subzero temperatures and a few close calls with hungry wolves, one (pc joke victim) turned to the other and said, “I’m chopping down the next tree I see.
 I don’t care whether it’s decorated or not!”